Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 ### X.509 certificate / Private key

 The private key (*.pfx) belonging to the X.590 certificate must be used in order obtain an accesstoken.

+There are two options available to import the *.pfx:

+Option 1 called "Certificatepath" takes the path to the *.pfx on the machine on which the agent is configured.

+Option 2 called "Application PFX Certificate" takes a base64 string of the *.pfx file, which powershell converts to a certificate object.
+This eliminates the need for a local on-premises agent.

+Execute the following code to get the base64 of your *.pfx file in your clipboard: [System.Convert]::ToBase64String((get-content "C:\*.pfx" -Encoding Byte)) | Set-Clipboard

+To use option 2, leave option 1 empty.

 ### AccessToken